 Anthy’s adaptation in itself is damage, in the same way that Utena’s self-excuses for violating her ideals are themselves violations of her ideals.
 The backstab shows Anthy in crisis but not breaking.
 Her confused whirlwind of emotions, each contradicting the last, shows her deep internal confusion.
 Her confusion continues through the rest of the final showdown: Stoicism in the face of the Swords of Hatred, fear for Utena, acceptance of Utena, sudden terror as she falls away from Utena.
 Anthy in fact never breaks, but continues to adapt.
 Her final adaptation seems to be to accept Utena’s evidence that there is a better choice than Akio.
 Anthy finally resolves her confusion.
 It’s not clear whether she ever notices that she is confused!

 Compare Utena.
 Anthy resolves her confusion after a long time of living with it and adapting to it.
 In the Apocalypse Saga, Utena falls into emotional confusion repeatedly, for the first time in episode 30 and for the last time when Dios appears and talks at her, and each time resolves her confusion expeditiously.
 Anthy’s eventual resolution is sound.
-Utena’s quick resolutions are questionable.
+Utena’s quick resolutions are questionable, even up to the moment when she disappears from the Academy (she has correctly solved her confusion about the patriarchy, but remains confused about Anthy).
 It’s another way in which Anthy and Utena are complementary.